7 Iconic Fashion Pieces In The History Of Fashion

 The first Chanel tweed suit, which we also call “The Chanel tweed jacket” today, was created by Gabrielle ‘Coco’ Chanel in 1925.
 Just as with everything she designed, this item was born with the desire to liberate women from the conventional norms of dressing up and offer practical, yet feminine clothes.
 Indeed, the French designer sought to dress women “in suits that make them feel at ease, but that still emphasize femininity.”

-In the mid-1920s, Coco Chanel was living in Scotland and dating the Duke of Westminster and occasionally borrowed his clothes because they felt practical.
+In the mid-1920s, Coco Chanel was living in Scotland and dating the Duke of Westminster.
+Occasionally, Coco Chanel borrowed his clothes because they felt practical.
 This set the groundwork for working with tweed.
-What’s curious is that this fabric used to be reserved for menswear, but it was so comfortable that Coco Chanel started using it in womenswear.
+What’s curious is that this fabric used to be reserved for menswear.
+However, it was so comfortable that Coco Chanel started using it in womenswear.
 She experimented with tweed and mixed it with silk and wool to create a lighter and more polished fabric.

 Since its introduction in 1925 and later again after the reopening of the House in the early 1950s, the Chanel jacket has not lost its popularity.
 When Karl Lagerfeld was appointed Head of the House in 1983, he solidified the Chanel jacket’s icon status.
-Over the years, he constantly reinterpreted the infamous piece by giving the classic tweed jacket a modern twist, and creating it from new materials: he made it in leather, lurex, sequins, feathers, denim, rubber, and even cement!
+Over the years, he constantly reinterpreted the infamous piece by giving the classic tweed jacket a modern twist.
+Chanel created it from new materials: he made it in leather, lurex, sequins, feathers, denim, rubber, and even cement!

 Saint Laurent’s Tuxedo